minio/docs/docs/how-to-monitor-minio-with-prometheus.md

 ## List of Minio metric exposed

 Minio server exposes the following metrics on `/minio/prometheus/metrics` endpoint.
 All of these can be accessed via Prometheus dashboard.
+The full list of exposed metrics along with their definition is available in the demo server at https://play.minio.io:9000/minio/prometheus/metrics

+- standard go runtime metrics prefixed by `go_`
+- process level metrics prefixed with `process_`
+- prometheus scrap metrics prefixed with `promhttp_`

 - `minio_disk_storage_used_bytes` : Total byte count of disk storage used by current Minio server instance
 - `minio_http_requests_duration_seconds_bucket` : Cumulative counters for all the request types (HEAD/GET/PUT/POST/DELETE) in different time brackets